NirmalChauhan/Product-Management-Project/README.md

 1. Main Super User Page
    - Add Admin
-   - pdate Admin
+   - Update Admin
-   - elete Admin
+   - Delete Admin
    - All already present Admins will be visible in a table.*

 2. Login As Admin